stappersg/vBook/src/advanced/dns.md

 [Trust-DNS]: (https://github.com/bluejekyll)

+> Some options will be implemented in v0.11.

 ## DNS resolver

 The default behavior is to use the operating system (/etc/resolv.conf) as the upstream resolver.
 However other configuration are available and can be easily changed to the Google or the CloudFlare Public DNS using the `type` directive.